HyperCells/HyperCells.github.io/source/contents/GettingStarted/getSetGo_HyperBloch.md

 The HyperBloch package is equipped with elaborate visualization tools of cell, model and supercell model graphs which can further guide the construction of models in more advanced settings.
 We will exploit these in subsequent tutorials.

+###### Hamiltonian

-The Abelian Bloch Hamiltonian can now be set up by passing the model graph and the corresponding coupling constants specified above to as arguments to the function <code class="code-Mathematica">AbelianBlochHamiltonian</code> or alternatively <code class="code-Mathematica">AbelianBlochHamiltonianExpression</code>, the former returns the Hamiltonian as a function of momenta.
+The Abelian Bloch Hamiltonian can now be set up by passing the model graph and the corresponding coupling constants specified above as arguments to the function <code class="code-Mathematica">AbelianBlochHamiltonian</code> or alternatively <code class="code-Mathematica">AbelianBlochHamiltonianExpression</code>, the former returns the Hamiltonian as a function of momenta.
 We choose to use the latter for now, in order to print a symbolic expression of the Hamiltonian:

 ```Mathematica
 Hpc = AbelianBlochHamiltonianExpression[pcmodel, norbits, onsitePC, hoppingPC]
 ```

-which results in a function of four momenta:
+which in this particular example constructs a {math}`1\times1` matrix as a function of four momenta:

 ```Mathematica
 { { -2 (Cos[k[1]] + Cos[k[2]] + Cos[k[3]] + Cos[k[4]]) } }
 ```

+(cs)=
 ##### Compact strategy

 The simplicity of the specified model reduces the construction of the Hamiltonian to just one line of code.
-Once again we set the number of orbitals per site in the second argument to {math}`1`, the on-site term to {math}`0` and the nearest-neighbor coupling to {math}`-1`, where we use the function <code class="code-Mathematica">AbelianBlochHamiltonian</code>, which returns the Hamiltonian as a function of momenta:
+Once again we set the number of orbitals per site in the second argument to {math}`1`, the on-site term to {math}`0` and the nearest-neighbor coupling to {math}`-1`, with the function <code class="code-Mathematica">AbelianBlochHamiltonian</code>, which returns the Hamiltonian as a function of momenta.
+A very economic way to do this is through the use of constant <code class="code-Mathematica">Function</code>s instead of <code class="code-Mathematica">Association</code>s:

 ```Mathematica
 Hpc = AbelianBlochHamiltonian[pcmodel, 1, 0 &, -1 &];